LilaRest/bulb/bulb_docs/advanced-bulb-concepts.md

 ---

 # Increase syntax
-We've just shown how to set up manually transactions and sessions, but we could yet increase the syntax quality of the examples.
+We've just shown how to set up manual transactions and sessions, still, we can increase the syntax quality of the examples.

 Demonstration :